ethowitz/cargo-subspace/README.md

 ### Kate

-Kate doesn't seem to include the typical cargo home (`<YOUR HOME DIRECTORY>/.cargo/bin`) directory on the `PATH` it passes to rust-analyzer, so you'll need to pass the cargo home path to `cargo-subspace` directly and provide an absolute path to the `cargo-subspace` binary itself.
-In the example below, `<CARGO HOME>` should be substituted for an absolute path to the directory in which your cargo binaries reside (usually, this is `<YOUR HOME DIRECTORY>/.cargo/bin`).

-These settings should be specified in `Settings --> LSP Client --> User Server Settings`:
+These settings should be specified in `Settings --> LSP Client --> User Server Settings`.
+Note the `"useWorkspace": false` line; this is required!

 ```json
 {